MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/virtual-machine-image-azure-marketplace.md

 # [Azure portal](#tab/azureportal)

+Use the Azure portal to manage your Azure Stack HCI, version 23H2 Arc VMs.
+For an Azure Stack HCI, version 22H2 system, the experience is degraded and you won't be able to manage your Arc VMs via the portal.

 [!INCLUDE [hci-vm-image-prerequisites-marketplace](../../includes/hci-vm-image-prerequisites-marketplace.md)]

 # [Azure CLI for version 22H2](#tab/azurecli22h2)

 Use this procedure if you have an Azure Stack HCI, version 22H2 cluster.
-You'll use the stack-hci-vm CLI module to create VM images.
+You'll use the `azurestackhci` CLI module to create VM images.

 [!INCLUDE [hci-vm-image-prerequisites-marketplace](../../includes/hci-vm-image-prerequisites-marketplace.md)]